RobinLinus/coins-legacy/notes/intermediate-hash.md

 	scriptPubKey:	OP_DUP OP_HASH160 <pubKeyHash> OP_EQUALVERIFY OP_CHECKSIG
 ```
 Which is sufficient to craft a transaction containing a malicious output with any value for any key or script.
 Probably we can not fix this...
-Looks like our nice construction breaks appart.
+Looks like our nice construction breaks apart.
 This scheme is insecure. :(

+#### Cumbersome Fixes
+Argument 1: Most likely, nobody can craft malicious outputs within old transactions because any exploit need to get crafted explicitly.

+Argument 2: We can make it a rule to accept succinct proofs only if their suffix is long enough to prove that the output is not ambiguous.
+So we could exploit that it is "kinda obvious" if an output is actually an `OP_RETURN`.
+However, that feels like blacklisting inputs for eval though.
+There are too many possibilities to fake outputs.